maheshkumaarbalaji/pas/README.md

 # Passport Automation System

-*Developed using HTML, CSS, jQuery and PHP*
+*Web application developed using HTML, CSS, jQuery and PHP*

 ## Table of Contents